Nintendo Switch is back in stock - get it here

 Nintendo Switch is back in stock!
 Yes, I know it's a bit dramatic.
 But because of the console's shortage over the last few months thanks to coronavirus, stock has been incredibly hard to come by.
-With that in mind, this offer on Amazon UK (with the possibility of adding on games for an extra fee) is a big deal.
+With that in mind, these offers on Amazon US and Amazon UK (with the possibility of adding on games for an extra fee) is a big deal.

-There's a good chance this Nintendo Switch stock will get snapped up quickly, so act fast if you want to secure your console.
-At least you've got luck on your side; with the PS5 and Xbox Series X now available to pre-order, everyone's attention is focused on them.
+Although the US offer isn't officially back in stock until October 3 - just a few days away - you can order it now to secure your copy of the console.
+That's because they'll almost certainly sell out before long; Nintendo Switch stock is quite rare at the moment.
+On the plus side, the buzz around PS5 and Xbox Series X means everyone's attention is focused elsewhere.

-If you want the Switch console by itself, you can either head to Amazon or Currys where the system costs £279.
+To get the console in the US, it can be found on Amazon for $299.99.
+If you want the Switch console by itself in the UK, you can either head to Amazon or Currys where the system costs £279.
 Alternatively, you can pick up the Nintendo Switch with Mario Kart for £318.99 on Amazon or with the latest Animal Crossing at Currys for £319.
 Meanwhile, Very has a similar bundle that gets you the new Paper Mario game and a console for £319.99.

+Hopefully more offers will appear as of the Amazon Prime Day deals this October.
+If you do, you can be sure to find them on our page of Amazon Prime Day Nintendo deals.
+Otherwise, we'll be waiting for the Black Friday deals when they finally arrive later in the year.

-If you just want the console, Amazon has you covered with a deal on the standard Nintendo Switch for £279.
+If you just want the console, Amazon has you covered with a deal on the standard Nintendo Switch for $299.99 or £279 depending on where you are in the world.
 While you aren't getting any games, those are much easier to find separately.

 Nintendo Switch (Grey) | £279 at Currys